 Donations received for the animals suffering after Hurricane Sandy went to animal rescue groups on the ground in areas like New York and New Jersey, where the superstorm had a devastating impact.
 These organizations include Animal Care & Control of NYC, North Shore Animal League America, the ASPCA, and the HSUS.
 Global Animal distributed over $7,000 amongst those organizations to help with medical expenses for injured animals, boarding and food, as well as associated costs to reunite lost pets with their guardians.

-In January 2012, 180 dogs, seven cats, and one pig were rescued from an animal rescuer turned animal hoarder in Bakersfield, California.
+In January of 2012, 180 dogs, seven cats, and one pig were rescued from an animal rescuer turned animal hoarder in Bakersfield, California.
 Global Animal Foundation pledged $2,000 to board the remaining 35 dogs and keep them out of the Kern Country Animal Shelter in order to give them a better chance to be adopted without the threat of euthanasia.

 Donations received for the Bakersfield Hoarder Rescue paid for the continued boarding of the dogs not immediately adopted at the Kern County Fairgrounds.
 The funds supported the animal rescue organizations that stepped up to provide shelter, food and care for many of the dogs and cats until they found their forever homes.